 Submitted by Navin Pathak on Sat, 03/26/2011 - 7:37pm.

-India is going through exciting times.
-Developing into an open-market economy, India is certainly on high growth trajectory, which averaged nearly 7% per year from 1997 to 2016.
-The Projected GDP growth of 7.2% in 2017-2018 will make India the fastest growing economy in the world.
-Further, India's economy, which crossed the trillion dollar mark in 2007 and expected to become a $5 Trillion economy by 2025, is currently in 3rd position (PPP) after US and China.
+India and the rest of the world are going through challenging times.
+Developing into an open-market economy, India is certainly on a high growth trajectory, which averaged nearly 7% per year from 1997 to 2016.
+Attributed to an increase in consumption and investment, the Projected GDP growth of India for the year 2018-2019 is 7.3% and this will make India the fastest growing economy in the world.
+Further, India's economy, which crossed the trillion-dollar mark in 2007 and expected to become a $5 Trillion economy by 2025, is currently in 3rd position (PPP) after the US and China.

 The prospects of India’s long term economic growth, which is very positive, can easily be assessed from the following factors: